Visit the Campbell Scientific Forum to submit your question to users around the world.

 Are the CR800 and CR1000 capable of being programmed through a CD100 or CR1000KD without the use of computer software?

-Yes, the CR800-series, CR1000, and CR3000 dataloggers can be programmed with the CD100, CR1000KD, or integrated keypads.
+Although it is recommended to use software such as Short Cut for programming, the CR800-series, CR1000, and CR3000 dataloggers can be programmed with the CD100, CR1000KD, or integrated keypads.
 The keypad can be used to create new programs or edit programs that already exist in the datalogger's memory.

 Is an SDM-SIO4 necessary to connect a CR1000, CR3000, or CR800-series datalogger with a serial sensor?